20 MILLION MILES TO EARTH

 Ray Harryhausens other films are: The Beast from 20,000 Fathoms (1953), the granddaddy of all atomic monster films; the giant atomic octopus film It Came from Beneath the Sea (1955); the alien invader film Earth Vs. The Flying Saucers (1956); The 7th Voyage of Sinbad (1958); The 3 Worlds of Gulliver (1960); the Jules Verne adaptation Mysterious Island (1961); the Greek myth adventure Jason and the Argonauts (1963); the H.G.
 Wells adaptation The First Men in the Moon (1964); the caveman vs dinosaurs epic One Million Years B.C.
 (1966); the dinosaur film The Valley of Gwangi (1969); the two Sinbad sequels The Golden Voyage of Sinbad (1973) and Sinbad and the Eye of the Tiger (1977); and the Greek myth adventure Clash of the Titans (1981).

-Nathan Jurans other genre films are: the horror-adventure film The Black Castle (1952), the giant bug film The Deadly Mantis (1957), Ray Harryhausens The 7th Voyage of Sinbad (1958), the classic bad films The Brain from the Planet Arous (1957) and Attack of the 50 Foot Woman (1958), Jack the Giant Killer (1962), the Ray Harryhausen film The First Men in the Moon (1964) and The Boy Who Cried Werewolf (1973).
+Nathan Jurans other genre films are: the historical horror film The Black Castle (1952), the giant bug film The Deadly Mantis (1957), Ray Harryhausens The 7th Voyage of Sinbad (1958), the classic bad films The Brain from Planet Arous (1957) and Attack of the 50 Foot Woman (1958), Jack the Giant Killer (1962), the Ray Harryhausen film The First Men in the Moon (1964) and The Boy Who Cried Werewolf (1973).